appgardenstudios/hyaline/www/content/documentation-v1/reference/config.md

           exists: true
 ```

 **exists**: Boolean indicating whether a purpose must be defined for the documentation.
+When false or not set, this check is disabled.

 #### Audit Rules Checks Tags
 Validate the presence of specific tags on documentation.